Seminar Coordinator: Elizabeth Tuters

 Seminar Leaders: Elizabeth Tuters, Lindsay Barton

 Preregistration is required.
-New SMALL GROUP beginning with limited number of participants.
+Enrolment limited to 8 participants.

 At the end of the seminars the participants will be able to: